Play Campaign Overview

 Inspiration & History

 Beginning in 2008, PLAY events include the Taylor Hooton Foundation.
 This component to the campaign educates the participating young people about the dangers of performance enhancing drugs as part of the healthy decision curriculum.
 In 2013, PLAY added another dimension in the form of the Henry Schein Cares Foundation and their educational station regarding oral health and overall hygiene.
-They participated in 25 events in 2015 and will host a station at 25 or more events in 2017 as well
+They participated in 25 events in 2015 and will host a station at 25 or more events in 2018 as well.

 The PLAY program was created in 2004 to raise awareness about young people’s health issues because obesity is a major concern in the United States.
 Since 2004, PBATS has conducted over 300 PLAY events inside all 30 MLB ballparks reaching thousands of children with positive messages about making smart life choices and living a more active and healthy lifestyle.